sensu/sensu-docs/content/sensu-go/5.2/installation/auth.md

 Once authenticated, a user needs to be granted permissions via either a `ClusterRoleBinding` or a `RoleBinding`.

-The way in which LDAP users and LDAP groups can be referred as subjects depends on the `groups_prefix` and `username_prefix` configuration attributes values of the [LDAP provider][sp].
+The way in which LDAP users and LDAP groups can be referred as subjects of a cluster role or role binding depends on the `groups_prefix` and `username_prefix` configuration attributes values of the [LDAP provider][sp].
 For example, for the groups prefix `ldap` and the group `dev`, the resulting group name in Sensu is `ldap:dev`.

 **Problem**: Permissions are not granted via the LDAP group(s)